 As a consequence of Theorem ~\ref{th:5.1}, we have:

-\begin{corollary} The statistical thermodynamical version of the second law of thermodynamics Theorem ~\ref{th:4.1} is \emph{stable} under non-automorphic interactions with the environment, exemplified by the Narnhofer-Thirring model, in sharp contrast to the second law of thermodynamics, both for the von Neumann entropy and for the quantum Boltzmann entropy \cite{NarWre}. \end{corollary}
+\begin{corollary} The statistical thermodynamical version of the second law of thermodynamics Theorem ~\ref{th:4.1} is \emph{stable} under non-automorphic interactions with the environment, exemplified by the Narnhofer-Thirring model, in sharp contrast to the second law of thermodynamics for the quantum Boltzmann entropy \cite{NarWre}. \end{corollary}